kuteykin/HTR2a-bioactivity-prediction/README.md

-# HT2a-bioactivity-prediction
+**project HT2a-bioactivity-prediction**
-Prediction of bioactivity from chemical structure (5-HT2a receptor)
+# Prediction of bioactivity from chemical structure
+## Target: 5-HT2a receptor
+## Bioactivity datasets from ChEMBL